-Affordable housing in San Francisco includes subsidized multifamily units, single room occupancy units (SRO), emergency shelters, transitional housing, and other types of group housing.
+Affordable housing in San Francisco includes subsidized multi-family units, single room occupancy units (SRO), emergency shelters, transitional housing, and other types of group housing.
+As noted earlier, such housing types are generally permitted in as of right or as conditional use in all zoning districts in San Francisco except in the low-density, single-family residential districts, the South of Market's residential enclave districts, and the industrial/PDR districts.
 In other municipalities, affordable housing includes housing for agricultural workers and low cost manufactured housing.
 San Francisco is highly urbanized and generally a distance from agricultural employment.
 Some manufactured single-family housing have been erected in San Francisco but prefabricated units may not be appropriate for high density, affordable housing in San Francisco, especially given seismic safety concerns.

 Affordable housing projects with on-site services require a minimum of 90 units per site to gain economies of scale for construction and operations.
-Of all potential in-fill sites, some 57 parcels - with a total capacity of 12,500 units - would permit this type of development.
+Of all potential in-fill sites, some 108 parcels - with a total capacity of 22,993 units - would permit this type of development.

 Construction of affordable multi-family units generally require a minimum lot size of 0.3 acre or roughly 40 units per project to meet economies of scale.
-There are around 120 such potential sites that are vacant or undeveloped.
-Altogether, these larger parcels, which average 1.6 acres each, could accommodate some 15,600 new housing units.
+There are around 220 such potential sites that are vacant or undeveloped.
+Altogether, these larger parcels, which average 1.6 acres each, could accommodate some 29,066 new housing units.